siscia/easy-hire/liquid-template.md

 else
 ```

-The parse of a variable is a little simpler, `create_variable` simply create a new object that keep in memory the actual context.
+The parse of a variable is a little simpler, `create_variable` simply create a new variable.

-Finally the new variable is pushed in the list of results.

-It is also extremely interesting understand how a variable is created and how it's field access, we will discuss about it later.
+The variable will also analyze the filters that are applied, all this is done with an extensive use of regular expression.

 #### simple text tokens